tecnajoao/SCCMDocs.pt-pt/sccm/sum/deploy-use/manually-deploy-software-updates.md

 11. On the Completion page, verify that the software updates were successfully downloaded, and then click **Close**. --->

 #### <a name="to-monitor-content-status"></a>Para monitorizar o estado do conteúdo
-1. Para monitorar o status do conteúdo das atualizações de software, clique em **monitoramento** no console do Configuration Manager.
+1. Para monitorizar o estado do conteúdo para as atualizações de software, clique em **monitorização** na consola do Configuration Manager.

 2. Na área de trabalho Monitorização, expanda **Estado da Distribuição**e clique em **Estado do Conteúdo**.